Scholars

 Email: sgeed@utep.edu

-Shashwati Geed is an Assistant Professor of Rehabilitation Medicine at Georgetown University.
+Shashwati Geed is an Assistant Professor of Physical Therapy and Movement Sciences at the University of Texas at El Paso.

 Shashwati’s research focuses on the mechanisms of upper extremity (UE) motor function recovery after stroke.
 Her translational research integrates two fields in stroke recovery, the neurobiology of critical period neuroplasticity and the neurophysiology of post-stroke recovery.
 A long-term goal of this work is to use the mechanisms of time-limited, brief windows of heightened neuroplasticity, called critical periods, to enhance motor function recovery in adults after stroke.
 A second research interest is to improve stroke rehab trial methods by optimizing how we measure and statistically model change (in behavior, impairment etc.) in neurorehab trials.